sympy/sympy/doc/src/modules/vector/fields.rst

-In :mod:`sympy.vector`, every ``CoordSysCartesian`` instance is assigned basis vectors corresponding to the :math:`X`, :math:`Y` and :math:`Z` directions.
+In :mod:`sympy.vector`, every ``CoordSysCartesian`` instance is assigned basis vectors corresponding to the :math:`X`, :math:`Y` and :math:`Z` axes.
 These can be accessed using the properties named ``i``, ``j`` and ``k`` respectively.
 Hence, to define a vector :math:`\mathbf{v}` of the form :math:`3\mathbf{\hat{i}} + 4\mathbf{\hat{j}} + 5\mathbf{\hat{k}}` with